 Read the instructions that came with the incubator.
 Keep in mind, no matter what style incubator you use, fluctuations in temperature can cause death to the tiny embryo that is developing within the egg.
 Most incubators keep an average temperature of between 99.5° and 102°.

 Humidity During Incubation

 The temperature inside the incubator aides in determining the humidity levels within, which is important to embryo survival.
 If the humidity is too high, the eggs won’t evaporate moisture correctly and can cause “mushy naval disease” in newly hatched chicks.
 See Common Ailments in Chickens for more information on this and other diseases.
 If humidity is too low, the shell will become too hard for the chick to peck and break out of at hatching.
-The trickiest part is getting it right.
-Common practice among individuals with smaller incubators is to place a humidifier in the room that holds the incubator.
+The trickiest part of artificial incubation is getting it right.
+The common practice among individuals with smaller incubators is to place a humidifier in the room that holds the incubator.

 Candling is done by placing a light source in a box in a dark area to check an egg for fertilization.
 This shows the embryo inside the egg and later the position of airspace.
 Follow the article How To Build a Candler for more information.

 The entire process of artificial incubation takes 21 days from start to finish.
 Between 19 and 21 days, the chick takes the yolk through its naval, which provides the food and water necessary for the first 24 to 48 hours of life.
 Do not disturb the incubator for the last three days.
 You will hear chirping and squeaking from within the egg about 24 hours before hatching.

 The first stage of hatching occurs when tiny cracks form at the widest part of the egg, called a star crack.
 Piping occurs when a tiny hole is made in the crack.
 The chick uses an egg tooth to make tiny holes in the shell and uses its legs to push the shell open.
 Remove the newly cracked shells immediately.